-Huge explosion at base of Ukraine TV tower
+Five killed as Russian missile strikes TV tower in Kyiv

 Smoke billows from Kyiv TV tower as huge explosion hits

-A Russian attack on a television tower in Kyiv killed five and knocked out broadcasts in Ukraine, officials said.
+A Russian attack on a television tower in Kyiv killed five and injured five others, officials said.

 The Ukraine Ministry of Internal Affairs (MIA) said television channels would be down for a while after an explosion rocked the communications tower in the centre of the capital.